Koreas begin second round of tearful family reunions

 - Lone holdout on Manafort jury blocked conviction on all counts, juror says

+The separated families are a bitter reminder of the division of the Koreas, which were once a single country.
+The Korean Peninsula remains in a technical state of war because the 1950-53 Korean War ended with an armistice, not a peace treaty.

+South Korea wants to expand the family reunions, but experts say North Korea is reluctant to do so because of worries that increasing their frequency will loosen its authoritarian control and cause it to relinquish a coveted bargaining chip in negotiations with the South.

-This week’s reunions were arranged as the rival Koreas take various steps aimed at improving ties.
+This week’s reunions were arranged as the rival Koreas take various steps aimed at improving ties amid diplomatic efforts to end the stalemate over North Korea’s nuclear program.